FAIRDataTeam/FAIRDataPoint-Docs/docs/about/users-and-roles.rst

 ===== =============================== ============

 .. warning::
-   These default user accounts are only intended for off-line testing on your local machine.
+   These default user accounts are only intended for *offline* testing on your local machine.
    Make sure to change or remove the default user credentials *before* exposing your FDP to the public internet.

 API tokens